mermaid-min/mermaid-min.github.io/projects/Recipe.md

 **User Profiles**
 - Profile Page: Users can view their saved recipes and see their comment history.
+- Friends List: Displays a list of friends, recent activities, and favorite recipes, allowing users to follow friends’ updates and recommendations.
 - Author Status: Frequent contributors can unlock “Author” status, allowing them to submit their own recipes.

 **Admin Features**
-- Basic Content Moderation: Admins can review and remove inappropriate comments and recipes.
+- Content Moderation: Admins can review recipes and comments for quality and compliance with community guidelines.

 ## Mockup Pages